python/cpython/Doc/library/shutil.rst

    Unix command :program:`cp -p`.

+.. function:: ignore_patterns(\*patterns)

+   This factory function creates a function that can be used as a callable for :func:`copytree`\'s *ignore* argument, ignoring files and directories that match one the glob-style *patterns* provided.
+See the example below.

+   .. versionadded:: 2.6

-.. function:: copytree(src, dst[, symlinks])
+.. function:: copytree(src, dst[, symlinks=False[, ignore=None]])

    Recursively copy an entire directory tree rooted at *src*.
 The destination directory, named by *dst*, must not already exist; it will be created as well as missing parent directories.
 Permissions and times of directories are copied with :func:`copystat`, individual files are copied using :func:`copy2`.

    If *symlinks* is true, symbolic links in the source tree are represented as symbolic links in the new tree; if false or omitted, the contents of the linked files are copied to the new tree.

+   If *ignore* is given, it must be a callable that will receive as its arguments the directory being visited by :func:`copytree`, and a list of its contents, as returned by :func:`os.listdir`.
+Since :func:`copytree` is called recursively, the *ignore* callable will be called once for each directory that is copied.
+The callable must return a sequence of directory and file names relative to the current directory (i.e. a subset of the items in its second argument); these names will then be ignored in the copy process.  :func:`ignore_patterns` can be used to create such a callable that ignores names based on glob-style patterns.

    If exception(s) occur, an :exc:`Error` is raised with a list of reasons.

-   The source code for this should be considered an example rather than a tool.
+   The source code for this should be considered an example rather than the ultimate tool.

    .. versionchanged:: 2.3
       :exc:`Error` is raised if any exceptions occur during copying, rather than